 Interior of the Church of Our Lady Victorious in Prague, showcasing the grand baroque-style nave with wooden pews, ornate altars, and gilded decorative elements.

-Also known as Bambini di Praga or Baby Jesus, this 47 cm tall wax figure dates back to the 16th century and was brought to the Czech Republic from Spain.
+Also known as Bambino di Praga or the Baby Jesus, this 47 cm tall wax figure dates back to the 16th century and was brought to the Czech Republic from Spain.
 In 1628, Polixena of Lobkowicz gifted the figurine to the Carmelites of Malá Strana.
 People believed that the Infant Jesus could fulfill wishes and cure illnesses.

 Over time, the Infant Jesus of Prague got its own altar, crown, scepter, and globe, and its wardrobe grew significantly.
 Today, the Infant Jesus owns about 60 outfits, each adorned with precious and semi-precious stones, pearls, and gold.
 Some of the most remarkable garments can be seen in a small museum within the Shrine of Our Lady of Victory, including a dress embroidered by Empress Maria Theresa.
-The collection also features exotic clothing from the Philippines, China, and the Americas.
+The collection also includes garments from the Philippines, China, and the Americas.
 The museum is located in the church and is free to visit.

 Close-up of the gilded altar inside the Church of Our Lady Victorious in Prague, featuring the iconic statue of the Infant Jesus of Prague.